baetyl/baetyl/docs/install/Quick-Install.md

 docker version
 ```

-**NOTE**：According to the [Official Release Log](https://docs.docker.com/engine/release-notes/#18092), the version of docker lower than 18.09.2 has some security implications.
+**NOTE**: According to the [Official Release Log](https://docs.docker.com/engine/release-notes/#18092), the version of docker lower than 18.09.2 has some security implications.
 It is recommended to install/update the docker to 18.09.2 and above.

 **For more details, please see the [official documentation](https://docs.docker.com/install/).**